Whenever I work on a website, I create new pages and then I want to test to make sure that those pages work.

 In your content, you are much more likely to have external links and those will actually break over time.
 I have really old websites with links that I have had for ages and that are still working.
 Those are amazing, but rare and that one really old website is definitely not useful anymore.
 That being said, only a handful of the links I placed on that old website are still working as expected.
 All the others are just broken.

 You are likely to encounter the same problem over time.
 That being said, at first, you want to have all your links fully functional and one of the easiest way to test and make sure they work is by clicking on them from a browser where you are not logged in.
 If all the links work as expected (send you to the correct page) then you’re good.

 Further, the plugin that automatically checks for broken links should be used to make sure that your links stay valid over time.
 Unfortunately, over time affiliate links are likely to break but still function.
 What do I mean by that?

-The fact is that the broken link plugin is not going to know that this happens.
-So you will have to check your affiliate links once in a while to make sure you are good with the destination where your users get sent.
+The fact is that the Broken Link Plugin is not going to know that this happens.
+So you will have to check your affiliate links once in a while to make sure you are good with the final destination where your users get sent.
 Some tools may help you keep track of such (I know there are many for Amazon, although I have not yet tested those, once I do I will update this page.)

 Pages With Functionality

 If you have pages with some sort of functionality, make sure that this functionality is working.